 To recreate Alba's flipped ends, use a flat iron and curve outwards once you reach your mids and ends.
 To keep strands free of damage, especially when exposed to high temperatures, don't forget to use a heat protectant before styling.

 Prefer flipped-under bobs?
-Let KKW be your muse.
-“My personal favorite for someone with an oval face shape is a blunt, chin-length bob like the one Kim Kardashian West wore in 2018,” Brown shares.
-For added gloss, we recommend applying a shine serum like Paul Mitchell Super Skinny Serum ($21) or trying a DIY version when the mood strikes.
+Let Kim Kardashian be your muse.
+“My personal favorite for someone with an oval face shape is a blunt, chin-length bob like the one Kim Kardashian wore,” Brown shares.
+For added gloss, we recommend applying a shine serum like Paul Mitchell Super Skinny Serum ($23) or trying a DIY version when the mood strikes.

 You can also add bangs to the mix.
 Soto says that since oval shapes tend to have more length in the forehead, they have the ability to wear a full fringe with their bob without it closing in on the face.
 We're loving this textured take on Kelly Rowland.